Raymond Collishaw: Inter-war years

 After 47 Squadron was withdrawn from Russia, Collishaw was sent to Egypt to command No. 84 Squadron.
 The squadron was moved to Persia, which was made a British protectorate after the war, to defend against the Russians.
 In the 1921 New Year's Honours List, Collishaw was made an Officer of the Order of the British Empire.

 Returning to England, Collishaw was married to his Canadian fiancée, Neita Trapp in late 1923.
 He attended RAF Staff College in May 1924, and then shifted to command the re-formed No. 23 Squadron, still in England.
 In 1927, he became the Head of the Department for Operations and Intelligence with the Air Defence of Great Britain (later RAF Fighter Command).
 In July 1929, he was promoted to wing commander and posted to Malta, serving as the Senior RAF officer aboard HMS Courageous, until September 1932.
 Transferring back to England Collishaw took command of RAF Bircham Newton, then the station of bomber squadrons Nos.
 35 and 207, which were organized as special service units able to rapidly deployed abroad.
 After three "dull" years there, Collishaw secured a promotion to group captain in 1935, and transferred from Upper Heyford to Sudan to command No. 5 Wing RAF – this in response to the Second Italo-Abyssinian War.
 After the cessation, he then transferred to the RAF base at Heliopolis, the ensuing years of which Collishaw found "the most pleasant of all those that I spent in uniform."

 On 18 April 1939 Collishaw was promoted to air commodore, and took over as Air Officer Commanding "Egypt Group" at Cairo (which would later become 202 Group in September, and after Collishaw's time, the Desert Air Force).
 Given the perceived impending war with Germany, Collishaw "set about to mould Egypt Group into an operational force capable of carrying out its responsibilities..."

 Second World War

 At the commencement of the Second World War in 1939, Collishaw concentrated on strategy and tactics to neutralize the Italian air force and to gain aerial superiority in North Africa.
-This was a tough challenge considering that he was greatly outnumbered (150 aircraft vs. the Italians' nearly 400), and his men were flying outdated Gloster Gladiator biplane fighters and Vickers Wellesley bombers.
+This was a tough challenge considering that he was greatly outnumbered (150 aircraft vs. the Italians' nearly 400), and his men were flying outdated Gloster Gladiator biplane fighters, Vickers Wellesley bombers, and a small number of Westland Lysander army co-operation planes.
 Soon after the war started Collishaw's men were off the mark quickly, striking at an Italian airbase destroying 18 aircraft within two days of the commencement of hostilities with only three aircraft losses.
-He then turned their efforts to bombing harbours, ships and troops to hold up the reinforcement of North Africa.
+He then turned their efforts to bombing harbors, ships and troops to hold up the reinforcement of North Africa.
 They damaged the Italian cruiser San Giorgio and blew up an ammo dump.